coder/coder/docs/templates/parameters.md

 }
 ```

-Once users update their workspaces to the new template revision with rich parameters, the template admin can remove legacy variables, and strip `legacy_variable` properties.
+Once users update their workspaces to the new template revision with rich parameters, template authors can remove legacy variables, and strip `legacy_variable` properties.

 ### Managed Terraform variables